prabshah/react-redux-shopping-cart/README.md

     ```
     $ yarn/npm start
     ```
+### To run test
+I chose Jest as a test runner, as it requires almost no configuration and provides useful features such as parallel testing, intelligent test watching and coverage report out of the box.

+1. Install dependencies.
+2. Run all the test at once.
+    ```
+    $ npm/yarn test
+3. Run test in a watch mode.
+    ```
+    $ npm/yarn test:watch

 ## Approach

 ### Features
-With the time given, I have chosen a combination of features and decided on how the structure of the application should look like.
+With the time given, I have chosen a combination of features and a clean and simple user interface to structure the application.
 I then followed agile development approach to develop the application.

 With this application, users can:
-- get the list of earthquakes that have happened between 2014-01-01 and 2014-01-02 on page load
+- see all the available products and an empty shopping cart on page load
-- able to filter the list by magnitude
+- add and remove product to and from shopping cart and see the changes caused by their actions on shopping card and the product stock
-- able to filter the list by magnitude type.
+- able to apply various discount vouchers against the total amount of the bill

 ### Main frameworks and libraries
-- React, Redux, JavaScript, Bootstrap, reactstrap, HTML & CSS
+- React, Redux, JavaScript, Webpack, Babel, Bootstrap, HTML & CSS

 ### Application architecture
 The frontend serves as an interface with the user.
-I aimed to achieve a simple yet attractive design while keeping the user experience as the highest priority.
+I aimed to achieve a simple yet attracting and user-friendly design.
+The data is imported for a flat to the application state which then get manipulated with user interaction.

 ### Possible Improvements
-I am aware that I have not managed to write any test for the application due to time frame.
-If I had more time I would have written test to make sure React components and their integration is working as expected using Jest and Enzyme.
+I am aware that I have only managed to write very few tests.
+If I had more time I would have written tests for actions, reducers and helper functions.
+I fully understand the importance of testing in software development.

 ## Authour